 It makes it easier on their staff because the data auto fills on the form based on the sources selected.
 They took a process that previously required completion of more than 20 fields in the employee system down to five button clicks via a conversation with the chatbot!

-The Cabarrus team is focused on providing human-centric solutions to fulfilling business requirements.
+The Cabarrus team is focused on providing human-centric solutions for fulfilling business requirements.

 Not only did this simplify their processes, but it improved the accuracy of their data.
 It didn’t take long for people to begin singing praises for this new approach.
 “As soon as we rolled it out, people loved it because it is so easy to use, and it works on any device.
 They can use it on their phones, just like texting, and it’s so intuitive,” explained Patterson.